 2. Avoid artificial light as much as possible.

-3. The best time to observe this natural phenomenon starts at the end of August and lasts until mid-April (autumn to spring), when the northern lights are most visible.
+3. The best time to observe this natural phenomenon starts at the end of August and lasts until mid-April (autumn to spring), when the Northern Lights are most visible.

 What do you need?

-2. A powerful wide-angle lens (12 to 24 mm full-frame equivalent) with optical stabilization that performs excellently even in low light.
+2. A powerful wide-angle lens (12 to 24 mm full-frame equivalent) with optical stabilization that performs excellently in low light.

 3. A professional outdoor photography tripod with a good grip.